urql-graphql/urql/docs/advanced/debugging.md

 # Debugging

-We've tried to make debugging in `urql` as seamless as possible by creating tools for our users using urql and our users creating their own exchanges.
+We've tried to make debugging in `urql` as seamless as possible by creating tools for users of urql and those creating their own exchanges.

 ## Debug events